sadmann7/skateshop/README.md

 # [Skateshop13](https://skateshop.sadmn.com/)

-This is an open-source e-commerce skate shop built with everything new in Next.js 13.
-It is bootstrapped with [`create t3-app`](https://create.t3.gg).
-If you come across any glitches or have any valuable suggestions, feel free to open an issue or a pull request.
-Alternatively, you can also reach out to me on [Twitter](https://www.twitter.com/SameerJadav_).
-If you like this project, please consider giving it a ⭐
+This is an open source e-commerce skateshop build with everything new in Next.js 13.
+It is bootstrapped with `create-t3-app`.

 [![Skateshop13](./public/images/screenshot/landing-page-screenshot.png)](https://skateshop.sadmn.com/)

 > **Warning**
+> This project is still in development and is not ready for production use.
+>
-> This project is still in development.
-It uses new technologies (server actions, drizzle ORM) that are not yet stable.
-It is not recommended to use this project in production.
+> It uses new technologies (server actions, drizzle ORM) which are subject to change and may break your application.

 ## Tech Stack